 It can be hard to keep things running smoothly when there are multiple people involved in projects and everyone is working from different locations.
 Regardless of whether employees work in-office or remotely, platforms like Trello make it easy to:

 - Keep employees and clients in the loop.
 Set up automated updates through Slack, Jira, email, or other connected apps to instantly notify interested parties when a project is completed or requires review.

 - Improve collaboration across departments.
 Employees can share files, log updates, and quickly add co-workers to cards for any projects that require collaboration.

 - Track project statuses.
 Card labels and boards make it easy to identify exactly what stage a project is in—without having to chase down the person in charge!

 - Improve workflow efficiency.
 Use Trello’s built-in automation tips or set up tailored no-code automations to eliminate manual, repetitive tasks and save your employees time.

-The “Great Resignation” is in full swing, so there’s no denying that an immediate focus on retention is crucial.
+Whether the “Great Resignation” is still in full swing or not, there’s no denying that focusing on effective employee retention strategies is crucial.
 However, it’s important to remember that retention requires iteration.
-It’s not enough to revamp your processes now and then do nothing for 25 years.
-The needs of the workforce are constantly shifting, so retention requires consistent evaluation of what’s working and what’s not.
+It’s not enough to revamp your processes now and then do nothing for years.
+The needs of the workforce are constantly shifting, so employee retention requires constant evaluation of what’s working and what’s not.

-Companies that commit themselves to prioritizing employee retention now will not only find themselves better prepared to weather this current storm, but can also establish employee retention measures as a permanent part of their internal processes for the storms to come.
+Companies that commit themselves to prioritizing their employee retention strategies will not only find themselves better prepared to satisfy their current employees but also to attract and retain top talent for years to come.